What does “raigetsu” mean in Japanese?

 - isogashii – 忙しい (いそがしい) : an i-adjective meaning ‘busy’ in Japanese.

 This is another typical usage of “raigetsu”.
-Although “next month” works as an adverb in the translation, “raigetsu” works as a noun in the Japanese sentence.
-So, the original nuance of the Japanese sentence is more like ‘the next month will be busy (to me)’.
+“Next month” works as an adverb in the English sentence, but “raigetsu” works as a noun in the Japanese sentence.
+So, the original meaning is more like ‘the next month will be busy (to me)’.
+When we want to say “next month” in Japanese, anyway, this word is a very good option.

-In this blog post, I’ve explained “raigetsu” in detail based on its kanji expression.
+In this blog post, I’ve explained the definition and meaning of “raigetsu” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - raigetsu – 来月 (らいげつ) : a noun meaning ‘next month’ in Japanese.
+This can also work as an adverb in almost anywhere in a sentence.
 These two kanji characters literally mean ‘next month’.
 So, the kanji expression is completely in line with the meaning.
-This word can also work as an adverb almost anywhere in a sentence.

 Hope my explanations are understandable and helpful for Japanese learners.